seananderson/metafolio/inst/ms/ms.md

 conservation of response diversity creates a spread of metapopulation risk for the same number of populations conserved.
 For example, a metapopulation with 16 conserved populations is 2.5 times less variable on average than a metapopulation with only four.
-*JWM: Might be worth pointing out that there is less spread also.
-Some 2 pop’ns are relatively stable, some are variable.
-Diversity leads to consistent stability*
-We can see this risk-buffering effect through example metapopulations in Fig. 5c.
+Metapopulations with more conserved populations We can see this risk-buffering effect through example metapopulations in Fig. 5c.
 We note that the risk-return axes of portfolio optimization ignore the absolute-abundance dimension (Fig. 5d).
 As one would expect, conserving fewer populations also results in lower-abundance metapopulations.

 *Given long-term environmental change*, conserving more populations also buffers portfolio risk.
 However, in contrast to the short-term environmental